 - Secondly, it allows your employees to adjust to your new platform.
 While most SIP software is intuitive and easy to use, it is still a change and some people take more time to adjust to others.

 While this can seem like a lot of work upfront, the benefits of SIP will have an immediate impact on productivity and your bottom line.
-Let’s take a look at some of the major benefits:
+Moving to a cloud-based telephony solution offers more flexibility and greater cost savings for the majority of businesses.
+Let’s take a closer look at some of the major benefits:

 SIP allows businesses to scale efficiently